tensorflow/recommenders-addons/build_deps/tf_header/README.md

-# Extract headers from TensorFlow compiling dirctory
+# Extract headers from TensorFlow compiling directory
 -----------------

 For some C++ headers needed by TFRA are not included in installation directory of old version Tensorflow.